 The Law Society of Ontario (LSO) has approved three licensing paths for law graduates to be called to the Bar in Ontario.
 The LPP is one of those three paths.
-After graduating from law school, LPP Candidates complete a 4-month hands on training simulation before they begin their work placement.
-They are prepared to “hit the ground running” when they join your office in January for their 4-month work placement.
+After graduating from law school, LPP Candidates complete a 4-month hands on training simulation before they begin their work experience.
+They are prepared to “hit the ground running” when they join your office in January for their 4-month work experience.
 They have the same rights of appearance and responsibilities as an Articling student.

-Offering a work placement is as simple as completing the Employer Profile Form.
-Once you submit the form a member of our work placement team will be touch.
+Offering a work experience is as simple as completing the Employer Profile Form.
+Once you submit the form a member of our work experience team will be touch.
 Please click on the following link to access the form: employer profile form.

 The supervising lawyer must have a minimum of 3 full years of practice in Ontario and must be in good standing with the Law Society of Ontario (LSO).
 The supervising lawyer cannot supervise more than 2 licensing candidates simultaneously (e.g. 2 LPP Candidates, 2 Articling Students or 1 Articling Student and 1 LPP Candidate).

 Yes.
 Supervising lawyers can claim CPD hours for supervising an LPP Candidate.
 Please visit the Law Society of Ontario’s (LSO) CPD site at the following link to learn more: https://lso.ca/lawyers/enhancing-competence/continuing-professional-development-requirement/eligible-educational-activities

-Work placements typically take place from January to April each year.
+Work experiences typically take place from January to April each year.
 The hiring process begins in June each year and runs until December.
-We encourage employers to start early to ensure they secure a candidate for their work placement.
+We encourage employers to start early to ensure they secure a candidate for their work experience.

-Work placements must be at least 35 working hours per week.
+Work experiences must be at least 35 working hours per week.
 You can assign the same types of tasks to LPP Candidates as you would assign an Articling student.
 These tasks include but are not limited to: research; drafting; court appearances etc.